 New York City is very safe, but begging and panhandling has become somewhat of a profession as it has in many large cities.
 Best advice is to ignore it and keep moving even when they are aggressive.
 Be mindful of pickpockets and don't wear flashy or expensive jewellery when riding the subway.

 When you are out exploring the city, be considerate of those around you.
-Move to the side when taking in the sights or studying a map so you don't obstruct the locals, who are usually in a hurry to get somewhere.
+Move to the side when taking in the sights or studying a map so you don't obstruct the locals, usually in a hurry to get somewhere.
 If you are walking in a group, leave room on the sidewalk for others to pass.

 You should tip servers 20% to 25% if the service was good.
 Their hourly wage is low and they rely heavily on tips for their income.